 - Live in emergency or transitional shelters

-- Are abandoned in hospitals
+- Are abandoned in hospital

 - Have a primary nighttime residence not designed for, or used as a regular sleeping accommodation for human beings

 - Live in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings

 - Are migratory children living in the aforementioned circumstances